Pregnancy Scan London

 Obstetric ultrasound is a vital diagnostic component of a healthy pregnancy.
 We use ultrasounds to verify the health of your baby, ensuring proper prenatal care.

-If you are looking for an early pregnancy scan for reassurance in the early weeks of your pregnancy or a private scan to find your baby’s gender and get quick answers about their health, you can rest assured that our experienced sonographers have the skills and the knowledge to provide you with the instant answers you need.
+If you are looking for an early pregnancy scan for peace of mind in the early weeks of your pregnancy or a private scan to find your baby’s gender and get quick answers about their health, you can rest assured that our experienced sonographers have the skills and the knowledge to provide you with the instant answers you need.

 The pregnancy ultrasound is a diagnostic test that can help to reassure you that your pregnancy is normally progressing and detect any abnormalities.
 You can now book your appointment online or over the phone.

-The examinations are performed by highly qualified sonographers who perform precise baby scans to help predict and diagnose any situation that might arise.
-Our patients benefit from early diagnosis and treatment of prenatal complications as well as routine obstetric scanning.
+The examinations are performed by highly qualified sonographers who perform precise ultrasound scans to help predict and diagnose any situation that might arise.
+Our patients benefit from early diagnosis and treatment of prenatal complications, as well as routine obstetric scanning.

-Book from the wide range of Private Pregnancy Scans we offer.
+Book from the wide range of Private Pregnancy Scans we offer in our London ultrasound clinic.

 Genuine Google Reviews

 When can you have a baby scan?

 In our private clinic, we offer early pregnancy scans for as early as 5 weeks gestation, although we recommend having your first baby scan from 7 weeks unless you are concerned about miscarriage or an ectopic.